lsst-dm/dm_dev_guide/usdf/onboarding.rst

 - Out-of-date password (`unix password reset <https://unix-password.slac.stanford.edu/>`__).
 - Out-of-date cyber training (`training link <https://slactraining.skillport.com/skillportfe/login.action>`__)
 - Accounts can also be locked out if too many attempts with the wrong password are made.
-(File a `Service Now ticket <https://slacprod.servicenowservices.com/gethelp.do>`__ to request a reset.)
+File a `Service Now ticket <https://slacprod.servicenowservices.com/gethelp.do>`__ to request a reset.
+Alternatively, it's often quicker to call the `SLAC IT Service Desk <https://it.slac.stanford.edu/support>`__ directly for help with passwords.

 Users are warned via several emails about these events, but in case those emails have been ignored/forgotten, the following resources can be used to find any issues: